A NATURAL TRIATHLETE

 AN AMBASSADOR FOR TRI

-Despite her imposing 5’10″ stature and impressive palmares, Steffen is one of the friendliest pros on the Ironman circuit.
+Despite her imposing 5’10″ stature and impressive palmares, Caroline is one of the friendliest pros on the Ironman circuit.
 She always spends plenty of time with her fans posing for photos, answering questions and signing autographs.

 She’s personable, but equally tough.
 When she collided with an errant spectator at more than 40 km/h during the Cobra Energy Drink Ironman 70.3 Philippines, she jumped back on her Cervelo P5, and despite suffering various injuries finished with a winning time of 4:23:54 — eight minutes faster than in 2014.